AngelaWuGitHub/Berkeley-w251/HW9/README.md

 I used a pair of P-100 VMs (i.e., AC1_16X120X100) and it took 26 hours, 23 minutes, and 36 seconds to run 50k steps.

 2. Do you think your model is fully trained?
 How can you tell?
 I think my model is close to (but not yet) fully trained.
 The evaluation loss had been decreasing and started to level off at 50k steps.
-The evaluation BLEU had been increasing and the growth was slowier toward the end.
+The evaluation BLEU had been increasing and the growth was slowier toward the end, but there was still room for improvement at 50k steps.
 ![Eval Loss](https://github.com/AngelaWuGitHub/Berkeley-w251/blob/master/HW9/Screenshots/TensorBoard%20Screenshot%20eval_loss.PNG)
 ![Eval BLEU](https://github.com/AngelaWuGitHub/Berkeley-w251/blob/master/HW9/Screenshots/TensorBoard%20Screenshot%20Eval_BLEU_Score.PNG)